 This gluten free lemon poppyseed cake has been a while in the making.
-Heavily related to my lemon drizzle cake, it’s a recipe I’ve wanted to perfect for a while now.
-I have an overflowing supply of poppy seeds, so today is the day!
+Heavily related to my gluten free lemon drizzle cake, it’s a recipe I’ve wanted to perfect for a while now.
+I have an overflowing supply of lemons and of poppy seeds, so today is the day!

 Gluten free lemon poppyseed cake without xanthan gum